Bombay High Court Urges SOP To Stop GST, MVAT Notices Against Properties With Prior CERSAI-Registered Security Interest

 Accordingly, the Court quashed the impugned demand notices, prohibitory orders and communications issued by the State tax authorities, and allowed both writ petitions.

-Appearance for Respondents: Mr. Himanshu Takke, AGP, or Respondent Nos.
+Appearance for Respondents: Advocates Himanshu Takke, AGP, or Respondent Nos.
 1 and 2, Mr. Dilip Shinde with Moham Kumbhar and Mukund Mone, for Respondent Nos.
 7 and 8, Mr. Dhruv Bhinde i/by Shreyash Chaturvedi, for Respondent Nos.
 3 and 4

 Tags: